georgybusov/Georgy-Busov-Portfolio/README.md

 **Overview of work done:**

-In this project I went through:

 - Scraping car data from Kijiji ads posted by dealerships in the Calgary area
 - Cleaning the data
 - Performing some EDA to identify key features and trends
 - Selecting and training a regression model
 - Creating a clunky UI for people to see what dealers would price their cars at (will develop a nicer front-end API soon)

-Here is an example:
+Here is an example of a prediction:

 ![alt text](https://github.com/bgosha24/Deal-my-car/blob/main/dealmycarexample1.jpg?raw=true)